 - Illinois Foreclosure Prevention Network: This program, which was established by the state's governor, connects Illinois homeowners facing foreclosure with non-profits and government agencies who can provide assistance.

 - Oregon Foreclosure Assistance: This state's program provides education about avoiding foreclosure-relief scams.
 It also offers connections to counselors that can assist homeowners facing foreclosure.

 Some mortgage lenders are willing to provide assistance to homeowners facing foreclosure.
 This assistance may come in one or more of five forms:

 Specific types of assistance and eligibility rules differ for each lender.
 For example:

 - Wells Fargo: This lender offers refinancing, repayment plan, and loan modifications to its homeowners facing foreclosure.

-- Sun Trust: This lender operates a Home Retention Team that works with its homeowners facing foreclosure.
+- Truist: This lender operates a Home Retention Team that works with its homeowners facing foreclosure.
 Assistance may come in the form of help paying a second mortgage, providing temporary payment assistance while the homeowner attempts to sell the home, or working with the homeowner to help him or her avoid foreclosure and keep their home.